Naperville train disaster: Wreck

+According to engineer W. W. Blaine of the Exposition Flyer, he immediately applied brakes upon seeing Signal 227.1, showing Approach (yellow), but it was still too close to the first train to stop in time.
+The Exposition Flyer, slowing from 80 mph, was still traveling over 45 mph when it struck the rear of the Advance Flyer.
+Signal 227.1 was 6551 feet from the point of impact.
+Subsequent braking tests with a train composed of the same equipment showed that if the brakes were applied at Signal 227.1 with the train travelling at 81 mph, the train should have stopped 395 feet before the next signal (Signal 228.1) and 1329 feet from the point of impact.
+Applying the brake in emergency at 86 mph at the point that Signal 228.1 (at Stop and Proceed, protecting the stopped Advance Flyer) came into view resulted in a stop 393 feet feet beyond the point of impact.
+Tests on the components of the braking system of the wrecked train after the accident showed that they were operating normally.

 When the locomotive hit the last car (#13) of the Advance Flyer, a 68-seat heavyweight coach, the locomotive's front truck detached and the body plowed through three fourths of the length of the car, killing most of its passengers.
 The locomotive continued for a total of 205 ft beyond the point of impact.
 Car #12, a heavyweight observation car, remained intact and pushed forward into car #11, a lightweight diner.
 The only car on either train not built to the then-current strength standards, it collapsed into a U-shape, with multiple deaths.
 Lightweight 52-seat chair car #10 tipped on its side. #9 derailed and was leaning.
 None of the head-end cars derailed or were damaged.

 The Exposition Flyer's locomotives were badly damaged, the all-heavyweight train less so.
 Cars #1 to #5 all derailed, but the only damage was between cars #2 and #3; the front vestibule of #3 was collapsed about 6 ft.